Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 - [As Sub-Project and/or Git Submodule](#Subproject)
 - [As Framework](#Framework)

-GitHub offers tar balls for the individual tagged versions but you shouldn't try to set these up with your project because those are missing the external references.
-Doing a recursive clone insures that you get all the files from all involved GitHub repositories.
+GitHub offers tar balls for the individual tagged versions, but current DTCoreText v2 checkouts are self-contained and no longer require bundled external repositories.

 Requirements
 ------------